joewatt95/lambdacplus/README.md

-# CS4215 dependent types
+# λC+
-## Overview
+## Description
-This is a dependently typed lambda calculus based on the pure type system (PTS) that is the Calculus of Constructions (CC).
+λC+ is a dependently typed lambda calculus based on the Calculus of Constructions (CoC).
-Like all the other PTSes in Barendregt's lambda cube, CC is strongly normalizing and serves as a consistent foundation for theorem proving in higher order intuitionistic logic.
+It leverages the Curry-Howard correspondence to allow users to formalize logic and prove theorems.

-### Specs
+## Specs
 Refer to the `latex` directory.

 ## Web interface